googleapis/python-aiplatform/README.rst

       print(response.parsed_response.suggested_prompt)

 To call the data-driven prompt optimization, call the `launch_optimization_job` method.
-In this case however, we need to provide a VAPO (Vertex AI Prompt Optimizer) config.
+In this case however, we need to provide a VAPO (Gemini Enterprise Agent Platform Prompt Optimizer) config.
 This config needs to have either service account or project **number** and the config path.
 Please refer to this [tutorial](https://cloud.google.com/vertex-ai/generative-ai/docs/learn/prompts/data-driven-optimizer) for more details on config parameter.